Upstate South Carolina · Pest control built around your household

 A typical mosquito spraying visit covers yard perimeter, shrubs, decks and treats the harborage directly rather than blanket-spraying surfaces.

 Mosquito spraying is the active-population knock-down step.
 Residual product applied to foliage targets adult mosquitoes that rest there.
-This connects closely with Paladin services overview when you are comparing next steps.
+This connects closely with Mosquito Control when you are comparing next steps.

 We use professional-grade equipment that places product where mosquitoes hide rather than blanketing open spaces.
 Open-air spray is mostly wasted.